riggid/Notes/Semester 1/Electrical/Unit 1/Core Notes.md

   $$\frac{1}{R_{eq}} = \frac{1}{R_1} + \frac{1}{R_2} + \dots + \frac{1}{R_n}$$
 - **Current Division Rule**: For two parallel resistors, the current through one resistor ($R_1$) is given by:
   $$I_1 = I_{total} \left( \frac{R_2}{R_1 + R_2} \right)$$
-> For a numerical problem, see: [[Semester 1/Electrical/Unit 1/Examples#Example 3: Current Division]]
+> For a numerical problem, see: [Examples](Semester%201/Electrical/Unit%201/Examples.md#Example%203:%20Current%20Division)

 ### **Source Types**
 - **Ideal Voltage Source**: Terminal voltage is constant and independent of the current drawn from it.
 It has **zero internal resistance**.